 For each JOIN (or respectively SPLIT) there is exactly one corresponding SPLIT (or respectively JOIN) of the same kind, and the Activity of the SPLIT and the corresponding JOIN are also the pairing BEGIN and END activities of an INLINE_BLOCK.
-In an AND SPLIT no conditions are permitted; in an XOR SPLIT an unconditional or OTHERWISE Transition is required if there is a Transition with a condition (i.e. an undefined result of transition evaluation is not permitted). [ DCH - the block should be able to start with one or more activity without a split and finish with one or more activities without a join?]
+In an AND SPLIT no conditions are permitted; in an XOR SPLIT an unconditional or OTHERWISE Transition is required if there is a Transition with a condition (i.e. an undefined result of transition evaluation is not permitted).

-3.3.4 Transition Information
+3.3.4.
+Transition Information